apache/inlong/inlong-agent/agent-docker/README.md

 - job.trigger: Trigger name, the default is DirectoryTrigger, the function is to monitor the files under the folder to generate events
 - job.source: The type of data source used, the default is TextFileSource, which reads text files
 - job.sink：The type of writer used, the default is ProxySink, which sends messages to the proxy
-- proxy.bid: The bid type used when writing proxy
+- proxy.inlongGroupId: The inlongGroupId used when writing proxy
-- proxy.tid: The tid type used when writing proxy
+- proxy.inlongStreamId: The inlongStreamId used when writing proxy